dipy/dipy/doc/faq.rst

   http://www.cabiatl.com/mricro/mricron/dcm2nii.html
-  Or you can make your own reader using pydicom. http://code.google.com/p/pydicom/ and then use nibabel to store the data as niftis.
+  Or you can make your own reader using pydicom. http://code.google.com/p/pydicom/ and then use nibabel to store the data as nifti.

 8. **Where can I find diffusion data?**